braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 | CSS Files| `.css`|

 {% alert tip %}
-Adding files to a campaign's asset list will ensure they are available on mobile devices even if a user has a poor internet connection.
+Using Braze's Media Library CDN to host assets will ensure your messages are displayed on mobile devices even if a user has a poor internet connection or offline.
 {% endalert %}

 ### Syntax Highlighting